 Promote Health and Wellness:

-Ensuring that your team stays motivated at work depends a lot on their physical and mental wellbeing.
-With the current outbreak of the coronavirus, keeping up good health has become a matter of utmost importance.
+Ensuring that your team stays motivated at work depends a lot on their physical and mental well-being.
+With the current outbreak of the coronavirus, keeping up in good health has become a matter of utmost importance.

 Encourage Clear and Casual Communication: